Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge funding through the Indo-SA joint research project supported by the Department of Science and Technology (India) and the National Research Foundation (South Africa).
 RR acknowledges the support of the Department of Atomic Energy, Government of India, under Project Identification No.~RTI~4007.
-All calculations have been performed using the Helios computer cluster, which is an integral part of the MolDis Big Data facility, TIFR Hyderabad \href{http://moldis.tifrh.res.in}{(http://moldis.tifrh.res.in)}.
+Calculations have been performed using the Helios computer cluster, which is an integral part of the MolDis Big Data facility, TIFR Hyderabad \href{http://moldis.tifrh.res.in}{(http://moldis.tifrh.res.in)}.
+We also thank the Centre for High-Performance Computing (CHPC) in South Africa for providing access to their computer resources.